 - Professor/Mentor: Your core field of interest and the professor’s interest must have a match.
 Look out for some his/her latest publications.
 One can ask the professor to have a skype chat or interview before finally selecting him.
 Use Google Citations index to find out about the number of citations and other details about the professor.
 This actually works.

 - University Reputation: Never ever shy away to apply to the top universities or professors even if you don’t have a stellar profile.
 You will learn about the latest research in your field of your interest and this will be helpful subsequently to sort out universities during MS or Ph.D. application.
 But remember that your project and the outcome matters more than the reputation when it comes to an internship.
 So, don’t be merely blinded by the brand although it helps to build a good network by becoming a part of a university ranked in top 50 universities of the world.
 All I can say is try, try and try.
-This was a mistake I committed as I had applied to only 18 labs mostly in France and Australia and got acceptance in 2.
+This was a mistake I committed as I had applied to only 18 labs mostly in France and Australia and got acceptance.

 - Pursue if you see a faint hope: If you get an acceptance, then don’t stop until the administrative process is over.
 If you are going abroad without a scholarship, be mentally tough to complete the official procedures well in time.
 All I can say is ‘Don’t stop till you see through!!!’